gmnevton/NitroPascal/README.md

 >> 2024-02-10
 This is "work in progress" type repo for the time being.
 All projects are made using Delphi 10.2.3.
+Project uses madExcept to track bugs and memory leaks.
-For now there is no external dependencies - but this can change at any time.
+For now there is no other external dependencies - but this can change at any time.

 ---